Inadequate Lighting Injury Lawyer in NYC

 Is The Property Owner Responsible?

-- An assault made possible by a poorly lit parking lot or other area that gave the attacker a place to hide.
+- An assault made possible by a poorly lit parking lot or another area that gave the attacker a place to hide.

 - Falls on stairways caused by missing or inadequate lighting